 You know your minimum requirements.
 Now, you should know what you can choose from.

 Hotel (4+ stars)

 In a hotel of this standard, you can be sure to have a quiet, safe, and comfortable stay.
 In most cases, the location will be perfect or close to.
 It is significantly more expensive than the other options but you have much less to worry about than in other cases.
 This is the best option for those on romantic getaways and high-earners with limited holidays.

 You’ll get your own room and in most cases, it will be safe and comfortable.
 However, the location may be far from perfect, and you should read other visitors’ reviews to manage expectations.

 You get the comforts of your own house in a foreign land, and that’s often cheaper or comparable in price to a hotel stay.
-AirBnB website and app are easy to use and allow people to use their second house as a hotel to earn money or use their own home to get extra cash while they are away on holidays.
+VRBO is easy to use and allow people to use their second house as a hotel to earn money or use their own home to get extra cash while they are away on holidays.